Note

 How to setup a custom Logger object in RLlib and use it with Ray Tune.

-- How to Custom tune experiment:
+- How to custom tune an experiment:

 How to run a custom Ray Tune experiment with RLlib with custom training- and evaluation phases.